LQss11/kind-cluster/README.md

 ```
 # Docker-compose
 ## Create cluster
-If you want to start and manage your cluster (useful for windows users) you can run the following using docker compose:
+If you want to start and manage your cluster (useful for Windows users) you can run the following using docker-compose:
 ```sh
 docker-compose up -d --build
 ```